-That's why we look at the three major games consoles and their variants to see which would best suit you.
+That's why we're running through the major last-gen games consoles right here, to see which would best suit you.

 The Nintendo Switch is markedly different from its rivals in hardware terms.
-Without going too deep into the specifications, it has a mobile processing architecture from Nvidia that is a heavily modified Tegra X1 chipset, while the PS4 and Xbox One consoles all opt for more conventional computing power.
+It has a modified Nvidia Tegra X1 platform - that's an ARM-based mobile device processor similar to the chips in high-end phones and tablets - while the PlayStation and Xbox consoles all opt for more conventional computing power.

-Where the Switch has a distinct advantage over its direct rivals is in portability.
+Where the bigger Nintendo Switches have a distinct advantage over its direct rivals is in portability.
 It doubles as both a home console and handheld games machine so is the only one you can take on your travels with you, to play the exact same games on its built-in 6.2-inch screen.
 And, as we mentioned, the Lite is for handheld use only.

 The Xbox One S, Xbox One X, PS4 Pro and PS4 have physical disc drives, with the Xbox One consoles also able to play 4K Ultra HD Blu-rays.
-Weirdly, Sony, even as a founding member of the Blu-ray Disc Association, decided against adding a 4K Blu-ray deck to its latest consoles.
+Sony, even as a founding member of the Blu-ray Disc Association, decided against adding a 4K Blu-ray deck to either PS4.
 They are still able to play conventional 1080p Blu-rays, but not Ultra HD discs.

 Games are also available via download stores, but considering how stingy Nintendo has been with on-board storage, you'll have to invest in a microSD card to store more than a couple at a time.